 Make these adjustments when you have time to test it out with a friend by doing a test call.
 Check the recording, have your editor take a look, make sure everything is looking and sounding good.
 The last thing you want is to get into a scheduled podcast interview and encounter problems, or find out that the recording is junk.

 - It is ESSENTIAL that both you and the guest are wearing headphones.

 - It’s always recommended to use a wired internet connection (both you and the guest) when conducting interview recordings.
 This is sometimes a challenge, but using WiFi can lead to dropouts and other issues.
 High fidelity audio will be even more bandwidth-intensive, so it may cause problems where there were none before.
 If you hear audio dropouts during your interviews, have the guest switch back to normal audio mode.

 - Provide your podcast guests with a prep sheet ahead of time.
 This will let them know what they’ll need and what settings to adjust to achieve optimal audio quality with Zoom High Fidelity Audio.
-Before starting, verify with them that the settings are correct, and do your own check by listening for quality audio free of dropouts or echo.

 - It can’t be overstated how much of an improvement can be achieved by using even headphones with a built-in mic.
 Commonly, guests will not own a professional mic.
 However, they may have a set of iPhone headphones.
 Avoid using a computer’s internal microphone for any guest.

 That’s it!
 Now you know how enabling Zoom’s High Fidelity Audio can help you get the best possible audio quality for your podcast recordings, while sticking with the platform that you know and love.